Platform Overview

 Cons

-- No method info inside actual game UI
+- No method info is in the actual game UI

-- Account ID + photo ID required pre-deposit
+- Account ID + photo ID is required pre-deposit

-💬 Comment: Every payment-related detail — method, coin value, credit logic — is locked behind account creation.
-There’s nothing visible on-site that outlines how purchases work.
-That makes the buying process feel like a blind handshake instead of a transparent transaction.
+💬 Comment: All payment related information—method, coin value, credit, logic—are behind account creation.
+There is nothing visible on site that explains how purchases work.
+This makes the buy process more blind handshake than transparent transaction.

 Magic City 777 Coins & Access Flow

-Coin purchases aren’t shown anywhere on the site before account verification.
-You’ll see icons for Cash App, Chime, Apple Pay, Google Pay, and PayPal on their promo banners — but not one pricing detail or purchase button unless you’ve filled in the full registration form and uploaded your photo ID.
+While coin purchases are not available on any part of the site prior to account verification, you may see images of Cash App, Chime, Apple Pay, Google Pay, and PayPal on their promo banners — but not anything informational about pricing or a purchase button after you have completed your registration form and uploaded your photo ID.

-Bonus boosts are referenced in Facebook posts — notably a recurring 30% top-up for Apple Pay — but those aren’t mirrored on-site.
-Testing this over a 5-day period, I never saw a promo bar or coin chart that would help predict what you’re paying for.
+They reference bonus boosts on their Facebook posts — expectantly, a recurring bonus top-up of 30% for Apple Pay — but these were not reflected on site.
+Over the next 5 days of testing, I never saw a promo bar or coin chart that would help establish predictability in what you’re paying.

 Table: Known Coin Purchase Options at Magic City 777